dsrichard97/csulbdataday24M/README.md

   <section id="how-to">
     <h2>Getting Started</h2>
     <p>
-    The focus of this project will be on Sentiment Analysis.
-The hope to guide preliminary EDA.
+    The focus of this project will be on Sentiment Analysi on music data(spotify).
     </p>